JerryA01/TicTacToeGame/README.md

 - Import into your IDE
   - Open your IDE and import the project as a standard Java application
 - Start the Server
-  - Open TicTacToeServer.java
+  - Open ServerLauncher.java
   - Run the main method to launch the server GUI
 - Run two clients
   - Open two IDE windows or tabs
-  - Run TicTacToeClient.java twice
+  - Run each client, ClientOneLauncher.java and ClientTwoLauncher.java
   - Each client will connect and be assigned either "X" or "O"
 - Play Locally
   - All componenets communicate over localhost:12345